20 Best YouTube Channels for Back-end and Front-end Engineers

 Reddit folks simply adore this guy!

-Hussein’s channel sets the scene for engineers who want to boost their skills in the backend and network engineering.
-He offers incredible insight with real-life examples and the inner workings of hardware and software coordination.
+Hussein's channel sets the scene for engineers who want to boost their skills in the backend and network engineering.
+He offers incredible insight with real-life examples and the inner workings of hardware and software coordination, diving deep into kernel-level optimizations, database internals, and network protocols.

-His channel has plenty of detailed discussions on databases, internet protocols, architectures, exclusive member-only content on databases, and extended cuts of his videos.
+His channel features in-depth technical discussions on databases, internet protocols, system architectures, and exclusive member-only content on databases.

 Popular videos to explore: